-This module demonstrates how an AS can use Local Preference to control outbound routing paths, and use AS path prepend and MEDs (multi-exit discriminators or metrics) to determine inbound routing paths.
-All three are very powerful tools for ISPs to control how their external peering links are used.
-Refer to the BGP documentation for more information about the BGP path selection process and the default values for, and priorities of, the "local pref" and "metric" attributes.
+This module demonstrates how an AS can use Local Preference to control outbound routing paths, and how to use AS path prepend, MEDs (multi-exit discriminators or metrics) or communities to determine inbound routing paths.
+All four are very powerful tools for ISPs to control how their external peering links are used.
+Refer to the BGP presentations and documentation for more information about the BGP path selection process and the default values for, and priorities of, the "local pref" and "metric" attributes.